coldbox-modules/cbsecurity/readme.md

 > **Info** You can find an interface for these methods in `cbsecurity.interfaces.ISecurityValidator`

-The validator's job is to tell back to the firewall if they are allowed access and if they don't, what type of validation they broke: authentication or authorization.
+The validator's job is to tell back to the firewall if they are allowed access and if they don't, what type of validation they broke: **authentication** or **authorization**.

 > `Authentication` is when a user is NOT logged in